dHughes97/dHughes97.github.io/pushnotes.md

 9/21/2023 1:33pm
 - Added anchor tags to the tile divs.
 - Problem: Needs to work on all devices the padding/margin between each div is being ignored

+9/26/2023 10:42am
+- Fixed ios font-style:italic on .resume-button not showing